 How can I help?

 Talking to your child about how they feel is an important first step.
 Let them know that you have noticed that they seem sad and that you are there to listen and support them.
-Try to avoid asking too many questions or jump in with lots of solutions; encourage your child to talk by asking open questions and listen with empathy and care to show you understand.
+Try to avoid asking too many questions or jumping in with lots of solutions; encourage your child to talk by asking open questions and listen with empathy and care to show you are trying to understand.

-If your young person doesn’t want to talk, you can let them know you are there and try again another day, or encourage them to share how they feel by writing it down.
+If your young person doesn’t want to talk, you can let them know you are there and try again another day or encourage them to share how they feel by writing it down.
+Writing down how they feel can be helpful even if the writing is not shared.
 You could encourage them to keep a mood diary about how they feel.

 If they find it difficult to talk to you, encourage them to confide in another trusted adult, such as a teacher or GP, or give them information about online support and helplines.
 Some websites to suggest are: